aarondail/react-zoomable-ui/docs/Guide.md

 }
 ```

 At a high level, how this works is: the `Space` component renders an outer `div` and an inner `div`, and the `Space`'s children get rendered inside the inner `div`.
-The `Space` listens for mouse and touch (and other) events on the outer `div` (technically its a `ViewPort` doing the listening, but we will talk more about that below), and based on those events it translates (i.e. changes the x,y position) and scales the inner `div`, using CSS transforms.
+The `Space` listens for mouse and touch (and other) events on the outer `div` (technically its a `ViewPort` doing the listening, but more about that below), and based on those events it translates (i.e. changes the x,y position) and scales the inner `div`, using CSS transforms.
 If there was no outer `div`, the inner `div` would just fly around the rest of the page, but the outer `div` is there and basically serves to give the inner `div` a limited area in which to be rendered (by the browser).

 ## Sizing